mit-dci/zksigma/README.md

 # zkSigma

+**WARNING: zkSigma is research code and should not be used with sensitive data.
+It definitely has bugs!**

-This is a standalone library for genreating zero-knowledge proofs that can be verified non-interatively known as NIZKs.
-NIZKs do not require trusted setup and can be verfied without additional communication from the prover, although we do sacrifice the complexity of statements we can prove when comparted to like zkSNARKs for instance.
+zkSigma is a library for generating non-interactive zero-knowledge proofs, also known as NIZKs.
+The proofs in zkSigma are based on Generalized Schnorr Proofs; they can be publicly verified and do not require any trusted setup.

 Features:
 - Generating non-interative zero-knowledge proofs for various logical statements